walder/Skynet-IADS/README.md

 ## Electronic Warfare
 A simple form of jamming is part of the Skynet IADS package.
 It's off by default.
 The jamming works by setting the ROE state of a SAM Site.
-The closer the jamming emitter get to a SAM site the less effective jamming will become.
+The closer the jamming emitter gets to a SAM site the less effective jamming will become (burn through).
 For the jammer to work it will need LOS (line of sight) to a radar unit.
 Older SAM sites are more susceptible to jamming.
 EW radars are currently not jammable.

 I recommend you add an AI unit that follows the strike package you're flying in.
 This will give you the most realistic experience.